 You can do more by adding e-mail lead form, getting leads via content downloads and installing live chat.
-You need to evaluate your space, content, copy writing and add lead gen tools wherever possible without being intrustive and “sale-zy”.
+You need to evaluate your space, content, copywriting and add lead gen tools wherever possible without being intrusive and “sale-zy”.

 During the workshop, I showed the audience how to write the 2-pagers.
 Below is the template I used to create a simple summary of a marketing plan.

 Rule 3: Know your outbound channels well

 Based on my client engagement experience and leading workshop in different companies, most CEOs and sales personnel don’t have a strong grasp of their companies’ outbound marketing channels.
 I strongly believe that they should have a holistic view of their companies’ marketing mix.
 The benefits of understanding your outbound channels are:

 - Each channel can be tied to lead gen efforts